Who Knows the Most about a Place? The locals, of course!

 Nancy explained that in the coming year, the company aims to focus their market to the active traveler – those that have experienced the awe of New York City’s major attractions are craving more.

-It’s for those that “wants to explore the burrows, are interested in walking and want to learn a little bit of history, and a lot of culture.”
+It’s for those that “want to explore the burrows, are interested in walking and want to learn a little bit of history, and a lot of culture.”

 “I take these people like I would take my friends.
 If you’re coming to New York, this is what you should be doing”, Nancy said as she described the type of travel Local Expeditions offers.
 She discredits the concierge system for its lack of authenticity.